pixyzehn/SnowFalling/README.md

 view.addSubview(sfv!)
 ```

-See SnowFalling—Sample project for more information.
+See SnowFalling-Sample project for more information.

 ## Description

 In demo, If you try to tap 3 times(that is triple tap), you can change the status whether snow is falling or not.

-I think you cannot see a snowfall for a long time :-c
+I think you cannot see a snowfall for a long time in Tokyo:-c

 ## Licence